 The opportunity is vast.
-CPGs alone distributed 310 billion coupons, representing a total discount value of $533 billion, in the United States last year, according to the annual industry report (PDF) by NCH Marketing Services.
-Most of those coupons were distributed on paper, in circulars or newspaper inserts, even though the bulk of them ended up in the trash as a result.
+CPGs alone distributed about 293 billion coupons, representing a total discount value of $573 billion, in the United States last year, according to the annual industry report by NCH Marketing Services.
+Most of those coupons were distributed on paper, in circulars or newspaper inserts, even though the bulk of them ended up in the trash.

-Of those 310 billion coupons, digital (including printable and paperless) represented less than 2 percent.
-Digital accounted for more than 10 percent of total redemptions, however, demonstrating the effectiveness of digital promotions over paper.
+Of those 293 billion coupons, digital (including printable and paperless) represented less than 2 percent.
+Digital accounted for more than 18 percent of total redemptions, however, demonstrating the effectiveness of digital promotions.

-That’s not surprising, especially considering the sophistication that Quotient brings to the industry, delivering offers and messages that are personalized to be relevant, informed by countless data points from shopper behavior online and off.
+That’s not surprising, especially considering the sophistication that Quotient brings to the industry, delivering offers and messages that are personalized, informed by countless data points from shopper behavior online and off.
 In short, Quotient’s communications reach the right shoppers with the right offers at the right time.

 The rapid rise of smartphones is broadening the demographic reach and increasing the use of digital promotions.
-For instance, more than 132 million adults in the United States will use digital coupons in 2017, a jump of more than 17 percent from last year, the research firm eMarketer projects.
-Even better, our own data shows that people who use digital coupons use more coupons and spend more in general than those paper-clippers of yesteryear.
+For instance, more than 145 million adults in the United States will use digital coupons in 2018, a 3.4 percent jump from last year, research firm eMarketer projects.
+Even better, our own data shows that people who use digital coupons use more coupons and spend more overall than those paper-clippers of yesteryear.

 What our clients are saying about us